Didisimmons/LILELI-QUIZ-GAME/test.md

 ## TESTING

 ### Validator Testing
-* [W3C Markup Validation](https://validator.w3.org/): This was used to check the validity of the html code for all three webpages.The project code  code was found to be error-free by the validator.
+* [W3C Markup Validation](https://validator.w3.org/): This was used to check the validity of the html code for all three webpages.The code was found to be error-free by the validator.
 See screenshot below for all three pages.

 ![ Home Page ](assets/images/indexpage_validation.png)